 npm install -g @huggingface/transformers onnxruntime-node

 On first run, a setup wizard lets you choose an embedding model.
-After that, files are crawled, chunked, embedded, and an interactive terminal search opens automatically.
+After that, files are crawled, chunked, embedded, and search is ready.

 What’s next